 In the UK, the number one topic is still Brexit!
 Yes, we now have a government with a clear majority and an "oven-ready" plan, but there's plenty of devils hiding in the details.
 What deal will we have after the transition, which is now only eleven months long!
-What, if any, arrangements will be in place for personal data transfers.
+What, if any, arrangements will be in place for personal data transfers and GDPR.
 What level of equivalence/passporting will be given to the financial services firms?
 What political moves are afoot in Scotland and Northern Ireland that might derail the whole process.

 People will be considering the future employability of existing staff, ease of employing good staff from outside of the UK, firm relocations etc. Legal and Compliance departments will be charged with drafting plans and even contingency plans against their own plans, for how their firm can continue to operate, thrive and grow in a post-Brexit world.

 With waves of continual legal and regulatory change and expectations, firms can and do struggle to know what is right and how best to achieve compliance whilst satisfying those internal stakeholders who hold the purse strings and balance the books.
 It is no surprise then that the ascension of the Regtech and Fintech firms has been welcomed with open arms.

 Solutions that can apply the speed and operational accuracy of AI for firms, thus ensuring split-second processing, and reducing the need to recruit more staff and the costs and human error factor associated with that, are very attractive indeed.

 PwC’s State of Compliance study shows that 70% of 'dynamic' compliance officers are using technology to monitor employees’ policy compliance.
 Certainly, these systems are valuable for allowing instant access to data and reports at the click of a button.